cdsleiden/python-tutorial/README.md

 Each merged pull request will update the website and create a release that includes a zipfile containing the original notebooks for students to use.

+## Authors

+The course materials have been created by Peter Verhaar and Ben Companjen, except where noted otherwise.
+The copyright is held by Leiden University Libraries.